nikhil-x-gupta/visual-ai/README.md

 ### ENVIRONMENT variables

 Must define following ENVIRONMENT variables to build application, add policies and register edge node.
+Preferebly save in the script directory and use when invoke device registration.

 Enviornment variables EDGE_OWNER, EDGE_DEPLOY provide flexiblity for different developers to use the same exchange without clobering over each other.